๐Ÿ† Omniagent API Hackathon ยท May 18 โ€“ June 15 โ€” Register now and start building

 What's the difference between a Companion and an agent?

-A Companion is the identity layer: the avatar, name, personality, and voice.
+A Companion is the identity layer: the avatar, name, personality, and behavior.
 On its own, it doesn't do much.
-A full agent is what you get when you assemble a Companion with knowledge, tools, FAQs, and memory at session time.
-Think of the Companion as the face, and the agent as the complete package.
+An Omniagent is what you get when you combine a Companion with a voice, tools, knowledge, FAQs, and model settings via POST /public/agents.
+Think of the Companion as the face, and the Omniagent as the complete package โ€” ready to deploy to any channel.

 Can I edit a companion after creating it?